remotion-dev/remotion/packages/docs/docs/troubleshooting/rosetta.md

 The recommended way to run Remotion on Apple Silicon is using Node 16 with the native arm64 architecture.

-If you encounter the following warning while using `@remotion/renderer`
+If you encounter the following warning while using `@remotion/renderer`:

 ```
 Apple Silicon detected but running under Rosetta (not arm64 architecture).
 This will cause performance issues.
 Recommended actions:
  - Upgrade to Node 16.0.0 or later
  - Run Node using `arch -arm64` architecture
-See https://remotion.dev/docs/troubleshooting/rosetta for more information.
 ```

 You are either using Node 14 (which uses Rosetta on Apple M1 chips), or you are running a node version installed with `arch -x86_64`.